 - Regularly till the end of your treatment: You’ll return for regular appointments.
 Make sure to ask questions, discuss any concerns, and follow care instructions.

-Step four: Your last appointment
+d) Step four: Your last appointment

 At this stage, we’ll take off your braces and remove the residue left over from the bonding material.
 This process shouldn’t take longer than 15 minutes, and will leave you with the perfect smile you have been dreaming of.

-Step five: Maintaining your results
+e) Step five: Maintaining your results

-These attach to braces to treat jaw misalignment.
+- Rubber bands: These attach to braces to treat jaw misalignment.

-These fit in the roof of your mouth and use gentle force to widen your jaw.
+- Palatal expanders: These fit in the roof of your mouth and use gentle force to widen your jaw.
 These are prescribed in children who are still growing, and can help avoid a future need of braces or lessen the time needed for potential treatment.

-This is a device you might mostly wear at night, over your head or on your face
+- Headgear: This is a device you might mostly wear at night, over your head or on your face

-What is the best age for braces?
+What is the best age for dental braces?

-Are braces safe?
+Are dental traditional metal braces safe?

 *Thankfully, there are now many alternative materials available for you to choose from.
 Your orthodontist will be able to guide you regarding these issues.